nathancarter/weblurch/doc/progress.md

  * DOM nodes can also be [serialized]( ../src/domutils.litcoffee#serialization) (and unserialized) for storage

+## External work

+I have implemented [jsfs](http://github.com/nathancarter/jsfs), a tool for storing files in the browser's LocalStorage as if it were a filesystem.
+This will be useful to import into Lurch.

 ## More to come

 To see detailed plans for how this project will proceed from its